wpilibsuite/frc-docs/source/docs/software/commandbased/commands.rst

 There are commands for various control setups:

-- ``PIDCommand`` uses a PID controller.
-For more info, see :ref:`docs/software/commandbased/pid-subsystems-commands:PIDCommand`.

 - ``TrapezoidProfileCommand`` tracks a trapezoid motion profile.
 For more info, see :ref:`docs/software/commandbased/profile-subsystems-commands:TrapezoidProfileCommand`.

 - ``ProfiledPIDCommand`` combines PID control with trapezoid motion profiles.
 For more info, see :ref:`docs/software/commandbased/profilepid-subsystems-commands:ProfiledPIDCommand`.